SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/index.md

 `srun` will inherit the value of that option from `sbatch`.

 In these cases the default behavior of `srun` is to assume the same options as were passed to `sbatch`.
-This is acheived via environment
+This is achieved via environment
 variables: `sbatch` sets a number of environment variables with names like `SLURM_NNODES` and srun checks the values of those variables.
 This has two important consequences: